TGNick/TGNick/README.md

 <h1 align="center">Hi 👋, I'm TG Nick</h1>
-<h3 align="center">A passionate frontend developer from The USA</h3>
+<h3 align="center">A passionate backend developer from The USA</h3>

-- 🔭 I’m currently working on Revive)
+- 🔭 I’m currently working on Echo)

-- 🤝 I’m looking for help with nothing)
+- 🤝 I’m looking for help with a lot)

 - 📫 How to reach me **.tgnick**